IIIF/website/source/_posts/2019-09-27-newsletter.md

 IIIF Community groups are designed to provide a forum for general discussion, brainstorming, sharing of use cases and demos, and working to produce tutorials and presentations based on existing IIIF APIs.
 The process for forming Community Groups can be found at <https://iiif.io/community/groups/framework/>.
 Please see the [IIIF Community Groups page][groups] for a calendar of group and community calls, as well as links to more information about each group.

-_Below are only the updates obtained by the respective co-chairs of the Museums and Outreach Groups.
+_Below are only the updates obtained by the respective co-chairs of the 3D, Museums and Outreach Groups.
 To follow the latest developments of the other groups, have a look at their dedicated channels on Slack and through their monthly or quarterly calls._

+### [3D Community Group][groups-3d]
+A summary of the IIIF 3D Community Group's activities since the last newsletter:

+* Handover of Group Chair from Stuart Snydman underway, including a refresh of group goals and monthly meeting focus.
+* A successful and thought provoking 3D breakout session at the 2019 IIIF Conference in Göttingen.
+* Continuing demonstrations of existing 3D viewers and their updates from Universal viewer, Smithsonian Voyager 3D, Sketchfab, X3dom and Xcite (X3D).
+* Publication and review of Sketchfab Cultural Heritage survey results.
+* Actively moving to link up with existing '3D for cultural heritage' initiatives including Europeana's 3D task force.

 ### [Museums Community Group][groups-museums]
 The Museums Community Group’s recent calls have had a focus on DAMS.
 Many institutions are looking to implement a DAMS and are wondering how IIIF fits into this, while at the same time many DAMS providers are interested in IIIF and asking for use cases to inform IIIF integration into their software.
 September’s call featured a demo by Dylan Freking from NetX.
 Dylan talked in detail about their manifest generation feature in addition to future features on the docket like creating manifests for a collection of images.
 Stay tuned for news about more guests from the DAMS community joining our calls.